alvchn/fcn/README.md

-This repository contains source code associated with our paper, "Deep learning robotic guidance for autonomous vascular access".
-Using the code requires basic knowledge of Python programming, Tensorflow, and network training and evaluation procedures.
+Use of this code requires basic knowledge of Python programming, Tensorflow, and network training and evaluation procedures.

 ## References